vivekpathak4543/Entertainment-App-/backend/Readme.md

 # Entertainment App

-BlissBlitz-Backend is a comprehensive backend service designed to support a front-end application for browsing, managing, and tracking movies and TV shows.
+BlissBlitz-Backend is a comprehensive backend service designed to support a back-end application for browsing, managing, and tracking movies and TV shows.
 It includes functionalities for user authentication, managing bookmarks, and accessing detailed information about various entertainment media.

 # Features